politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 "smart-grid" which can adjust demand to meet supply, but this could only be a part of the solution and would therefore have to work on the (supra-)national scale.
-Maybe we could make everything work if different renewable energy sources and storage technologies are carefully selected to compliment each other, but who is going to coordinate this in a decentralised system?
+Maybe we could make everything work if different renewable energy and storage infrastructure is carefully selected and sited to compliment each other, but who is going to coordinate this in a decentralised system?
 We'd be back to the current problem of trying to plan the market.